KyrraRose/TheRoost/README.md

 ## Structure
 For this project, I used a diagram to determine my class relationships:

 ![theRoost](https://github.com/user-attachments/assets/e0b1c686-da25-4b86-b0bf-8f038874daf8)

+The methods shown are not updated to reflect the actual classes, but the structure is there.

 Not diagrammed are:
 - **OrderSystem:** Handles gathering drink information and updating the Receipt